Fox-ML-infrastructure/FoxML_Core/README.md

 That means:

 - Individual developers, students, and researchers can use FoxML Core under AGPL-3.0 for **personal and academic research, evaluation, and experimentation** (see `LEGAL/SUBSCRIPTIONS.md` for full definition).
-- Organizations that want to use FoxML Core in **production, revenue-generating, or internal trading / research environments** will almost always want a **commercial license** to avoid AGPL copyleft obligations and to get clear commercial terms.
+- Organizations that want to use FoxML Core in **production, revenue-generating, or internal research environments** will almost always want a **commercial license** to avoid AGPL copyleft obligations and to get clear commercial terms.

 **If you are using FoxML Core inside any business or organization, assume you need a commercial license.** See `LEGAL/SUBSCRIPTIONS.md` for details.